 This varies a little depending on the size of the telescope and therefore also the performance.

 The telescope shows you countless craters, some with the small central peaks in the middle.
-These structures indicate that they were expelled during the formation of the crater.
+These structures hint at ejections of material during the formation of the crater.

 The largest planet in our solar system is Jupiter.
 It is a very rewarding object to observe.
 You can see the four large Galilean moons, which, together with Jupiter itself, look like a small solar system.
 Cloud structures are visible, which continually change.
 The Great Red Spot, a storm on Jupiter which is 40,000 km wide, is also visible.
-With Saturn you will see the big ring, the Cassini Division, equatorial bands and occasionally white clouds.
-In addition to some smaller moons, the largest moon in our solar system can also be seen: Titan, Saturn's moon.
+With Saturn, you will see the big ring, the Cassini Division, equatorial bands and occasionally white clouds.
+In addition to some smaller moons, the largest moon in our solar system can also be seen: Saturn's moon Titan.

 With Venus, its phases can be observed, because from our perspective Venus is only partially illuminated by the Sun.